You might think that snakes are creatures of the night, slithering around in the dark, looking for prey and striking when they find it.

 Rattlesnakes have an extra sense they use at night: heat sensors between their eyes and nostrils.
 This allows them to see thermal images of passing mice and voles.

 Snakes need our help

-Both rattlesnakes and milksnakes are threatened species.
+Both Eastern Massasauga Rattlesnakes and Milksnakes are threatened species.
 In addition to natural predators like fishers and red shouldered hawks, these snakes are often killed on our roads, and their natural habitats are disappearing.

 Snakes are an important part of our ecosystem and should never be killed.